mathewpareles/LLM-Research/README.md

 ## Differential Equations and Quantum Computers

-In my undergraduate, I studied how to use Quantum Computers to solve Partial Differential Equations (PDEs) like the Heat Equation.
+In my undergraduate, I studied how to use Quantum Computers to solve Partial Differential Equations (PDEs) like the Heat Equation and Burger's Equation.
 People can solve PDEs on digital computers, and I was using the same methods but on a Quantum Computer.
 Here are some of the simulations of the Heat and Advection Equations.
 The code is written in Qiskit - you can run the code on actual an Quantum Computer.